State

 Do not store sensitive material in state

-A driver quacks like a hash
+A driver like a hash

-self[:state_key] = 'value'
+Setting state self[:state_key] = 'value'

-self[:stafe_key] # => 'value'
+Reading state self[:stafe_key] # => 'value'

 Logic can access driver state in the same way

-system[:Display][:power] # => true
+Reading state system[:Display][:power] # => true

-system[:Display][:not_recommended] = true
+Setting state system[:Display][:not_recommended] = true

 All state values should be limited to objects that can be converted to JSON for transmitting over the API.

-nil, true, false, Hash, String, Integer, Array, Float, Symbol
+JSON compatible classes: nil, true, false, Hash, String, Integer, Array, Float, Symbol

-Objects that respond to:
+Objects that respond to: #to_json

-or failing that#to_s
+or failing that #to_s

-will be called when sending over the APIObjects that don’t meet these requirements can be used server side and are sent as
+Objects that don’t meet these requirements can be used server side and are sent as nil

 over the API